cyrilschumacher/json-structure-schema/README.md

 * `__required__`

 Defines if the source key is required or not.
 This property can be used with `__default__`: if the value does not exist, the default property is used to set an alternative value.
+Example:

 ```json
 { "__required__": "true"}